gcpantazis/cursor-deepseek.js/README.md

 ngrok http 9000
 ```

-3. Use the proxy with your OpenAI API clients by setting the base URL to your ngrok HTTPS URL (e.g., `https://your-ngrok-url.ngrok.io/v1`)
+3. In Cursor Settings, point the OpenAI private key custom host to your ngrok HTTPS URL (e.g., `https://your-ngrok-url.ngrok.io/v1`), and as the key provide your DeepSeek API key.

 ### Supported Endpoints